xy-nyxy/AnotherEternity/README.md

 ### What is the current status about the theme?

-> Current status: Working on bug fixes, adding new features and solving problems.
+> Current status: Working on fixes, adding new features, recreating the scripts and solving problems.
+> Current version: PRE-ALPHA V0.2